Suresh Biswas

-Suresh Biswas (1861 – 22 September 1905) was a 19th-century adventurer from India.
+Suresh Biswas (1861 – 22 September 1905) was a 19th-century adventurer from Undivided Bengal.
 He also gained high acclaim as a ringmaster, showing his prowess with big cats such as lions and tigers.
 He also came to be known for his military exploits in the Battle of Niterói.

 Life

-Suresh Chandra Biswas was born in 1861 in a Gaudiya vaishnav middle class Mahishya family engaged mostly in agriculture to Girish Chandra Biswas, a government employee in Nathpur, Krishnaganj in Nadia district in Bengal Presidency.
+Suresh Chandra Biswas was born in 1861 in a Bengali, Gaudiya vaishnav middle class Mahishya family engaged mostly in agriculture to Girish Chandra Biswas, a government employee in Nathpur, Krishnaganj in Nadia district in Bengal Presidency.
 Although, the family was not financially well off but was nevertheless, respected among the gentry of the district.
 His ancestors also took a leading role in the Indigo revolt.
 Suresh spent a wild childhood, fighting feral cats and dogs, fishing, joining in hunts, and risking life and limb in every conceivable way.
 He brawled with British soldiers on Calcutta's Maidan, but also became close to his missionary teachers at the London Mission College in Bhowanipore, and left home after turning Christian at the age of 14.

 Career and adventures

 After working for a short while at Calcutta's Spence's hotel as a kind of tourist guide, Suresh decided to stow away on a ship for Rangoon, and worked as a timber camp care taker in the Taungoo forest for a while.
 Biswas had travelled to England as a stowaway at the age of seventeen.
 After he arrived in England he drifted through several occupations, before becoming an animal trainer in a circus in Kent.
 He travelled with the circus to Hamburg.
 After that, he migrated first to United States in 1885.
 From there he moved to South America with the tiger and two lions which he had received from Karl Hagenbeck, an animal expert from Hamburg, Germany.
 Firstly, to Argentina and then finally, to Brazil, being the first Bengali to do so.

 He was invited by "The Carlo Brothers’ Equestrian Company and Zoological Marvel" of Argentina to perform with the tiger and lions.
 A young Biswas debuted with his Tiger, two lions and an elephant named "Bosco", to great acclaim in Buenos Aires, Argentina, drawing audiences from all ranks of social strata and even aristocrats.
 His success followed him to Rio de Janeiro, Brazil, where the royal family visited the circus to see his performance.
 In 1887, he joined the Brazilian army as Corporal and rose swiftly through the ranks.
 The reason for this change of profession is unclear, but researchers generally agree on the fact that he had fallen in love with a woman by the name of Maria Augusta Fernandes, who insisted on seeing him in a uniform.
 The monarchy was overthrown in 1889, Suresh became a lieutenant in 1893 and was instrumental in quelling the Brazilian Naval Revolt the following year.
-His exploits at the Battle of Niteroi made him an instant hero.
+His exploits at the Battle of Niterói made him an instant hero.